 As nearly all of the Group's sales revenue, as well as some expenses and inventory purchases, are denominated in United States Dollars and Euro, the Group's statement of financial position can be affected by significant movements in these exchange rates.
 Subject to the availability of finance facilities, Group policy is to hedge a minimum of 50% of any individual transactions in excess of a materiality threshold of \$100,000 for which payment or receipt is anticipated more than one month after the Group has entered into a firm commitment for a sale or purchase.
 It is the Group's policy not to enter into forward contracts until a firm commitment is in place and to negotiate the terms of the economic hedge to match the terms of the hedged item.

-At 30 June 2013, there were no economic hedges in place in respect of net foreign currency exposures, as the balances outstanding were below the materiality threshold.
+At 30 June 2014, there were no economic hedges in place in respect of net foreign currency exposures, as there were no bank facilities in place.

-At 30 June 2013, the Group had the following exposure to foreign currency (US\$ and Euro) that is not designated in cash flow hedges:
+At 30 June 2014, the Group had the following exposure to foreign currency (US\$ and Euro) that is not designated in cash flow hedges:

-Consolid dated

-2013 2012
+Consolidated 2014 2013

 \$ \$

 Financial Assets

-Cash and cash equivalents US\$ 12,186 6,476
+Cash and cash equivalents US\$ 690 12,186

-Cash and cash equivalents Euro 8,708 19,627
+Cash and cash equivalents Euro 1,799 8,708

-Trade and other receivables US\$ 334 265
+Trade and other receivables US\$ 15,000 334

-Trade and other receivables Euro 2,318 2,802
+Trade and other receivables Euro 2,500 2,318

 Financial Liabilities

-Trade and other payables US\$ (3,640) -
+Trade and other payables US\$ (40,167) (3,640)

+Borrowings (Convertible Notes) US\$^ (125,000) -

-Trade and other payables Euro (220) -
+Trade and other payables Euro - (220)

-Net exposure US\$ 8,880 6,741
+Net exposure US\$ (149,477) 8,880

-Net exposure Euro 10,806 136,929
+Net exposure Euro 4,299 10,806

+-